-Prior to joining Meister Seelig & Fein LLP, Mr. Fritz was an associate at Storch Amini & Munves, P.C., where his practice concentrated on commercial and bankruptcy litigation.
-From 2003 to 2005, Mr. Fritz was a law clerk for the Honorable Sandra J. Feuerstein in the United States District Court for the Eastern District of New York.
+Before joining MSF in 2008, Mr. Fritz was an Associate at Storch Amini & Munves PC, where his practice concentrated on commercial and bankruptcy litigation.
+From 2003 to 2005, he served as a Law Clerk for the Honorable Sandra J. Feuerstein of the United States District Court for the Eastern District of New York.
 Prior to his clerkship, Mr. Fritz was associated with Paul, Weiss, Rifkind, Wharton & Garrison LLP.

 Obtained a judgment declaring that residential condominium unit owners were not obligated to pay any costs or expenses related to the building’s garage.

 Procured the dismissal of a loan servicer’s suit against the guarantors of a mezzanine loan that financed the purchase of one of the tallest buildings in the country.